dciancu/mdns-monitor/README.md

 Docker Hub Image: [dciancu/mdns-monitor](https://hub.docker.com/r/dciancu/mdns-monitor)

 Run the container using `docker compose` with the provided `docker-compose.yml`.
+Access the web interface at the configured `WEB_ADDRESS` and `WEB_PORT`.

+#### API JSON Services
+A list of discovered services and their addresses can be retrieved as JSON at endpoint `/services`.

 ### Config